-On Wednesday, June 3rd, WITA co-hosted a webinar with the American Leadership Initiative (ALI) with Congressman Ron Kind (D-WI), a senior member of the House Ways Trade Subcommittee.
+On Wednesday, June 3rd, WITA co-hosted a webinar with the American Leadership Initiative (ALI) with Congressman Ron Kind (D-WI), a senior member of the House Ways and Means Trade Subcommittee.
 We discussed the future of trade in the wake of COVID-19, focusing on how we can maintain an open global trading system, and the role that the WTO can play in encouraging countries not to tax or restrict the export of medical equipment and limit the calls for onshoring supply chains.

 WITA Webinar Featuring:

 Dr.Orit Frenkel, Executive Director, The American Leadership Initiative & President, Frenkel Strategies

 Congressman Ron Kind (D-WI), Member of the House Ways & Means Committee

 This webinar discussed the future of trade in the wake of COVID-19, how international trade would affect it in the long term, and the importance of the WTO as a multilateral trading system.
 During this webinar, Congressman Ron Kind (D-WI) recognized that the reforms in the 21st-century institution have not been working well.
 During this critical time with WTO, we’re facing a real crisis when it comes to peacefully resolving trade disputes at the global level.
 Congressman Ron Kind (D-WI) believes that isn’t just goods and products, crossing borders.
 But it builds the support of multilateral trading system.